From simplicial Chern-Simons theory to the shadow invariant I: The main result

 where $\emptyset$ is the ``empty link'' and where $|\cdot|$ is the shadow invariant associated to $\cG$ and $k$, cf. Remark \ref{rm3.4} below and Appendix B in \cite{Ha7b} for the full definitions. \end{theorem}

 Theorem \ref{main_theorem} will be proven in \cite{Ha7b}.

+\begin{remark} \rm We emphasize that $|\cdot|$ here is really the shadow invariant associated to $\cG$ and $k$ and {\it not} to $\cG$ and $k + \cg$ where $\cg$ is the dual Coxeter number of $\cG$.
+In other words: we do not have a ``shift in $k$'', cf. Remark \ref{rm_shift_in_k} in Sec. \ref{subsec3.1} above. \end{remark}

-\begin{remark} \rm Simplicial ribbon links $L$ fulfilling conditions (NCP)' and (NH)' are not trivial (cf. Remark \ref{rm3.3} above) but still rather simple so one might wonder why we care about them.
-The reason why such ribbon links are still interesting is that the expression for the shadow invariant $|L|$ for such ribbon links is quite complicated.
-More precisely, using the notation $\Lambda_+^k$ for the set of ``dominant weights of $\cG$ (w.r.t. to $\ct$ and a fixed Weyl chamber) which are integrable at level $k - \cg$'' (see Appendix A in \cite{Ha7b} and cf. also Remark \ref{rm2.5} above) and denoting by $F(L)$ the set of connected components $\{Y_0,Y_1, \ldots, Y_m\}$ of\footnote{equivalently, we could work with the connected components of $\Sigma \backslash \bigl( \bigcup_{ i \le m} \Image(R^i_{\Sigma}) \bigr)$} $\Sigma \backslash \bigl( \bigcup_{ i \le m} \arc(l^i_{\Sigma}) \bigr)$ we have
+\begin{remark} \rm As mentioned in Remark \ref{rm_more_general_links} above Theorem \ref{main_theorem} can be generalized in at least two ways.
+In particular, by weakening condition (NCP)' in a suitable way one can deal with the case where some of the simplicial ribbons $R_i$, $i \le m$, contained in $L$ are ribbon analogues of framed torus knots, see \cite{Ha9}.
+We emphasize here that simplicial ribbon links $L$ fulfilling the {\em original} version of condition (NCP)' (and condition (NH)') are more interesting than they might appear at first sight.
+In fact, the expression for the shadow invariant $|L|$ for such ribbon links is quite complicated.
+More precisely, using the notation $\Lambda_+^k$ for the set of ``dominant real weights of $\cG$ (w.r.t. to $\ct$ and a fixed Weyl chamber) which are integrable at level $k - \cg$'' (see Appendix A in \cite{Ha7b} and cf. also Remark \ref{rm2.5} above) and denoting by $F(L)$ the set of connected components $\{Y_0,Y_1, \ldots, Y_m\}$ of\footnote{equivalently, we could work with the connected components of $\Sigma \backslash \bigl( \bigcup_{ i \le m} \Image(R^i_{\Sigma}) \bigr)$} $\Sigma \backslash \bigl( \bigcup_{ i \le m} \arc(l^i_{\Sigma}) \bigr)$ we have\footnote{cf. footnote \ref{ft_turaev_norm} below}

 where $col(L)$ is the set of all maps $F(L) \to \Lambda_+^k$ ( ``area colorings'') and where